-There is a 1.062% federal origination fee charged by the federal government on Federal Direct Stafford Loans disbursed before October 1, 2019.
-This amount will be deducted from the loan before the remainder of the loan is credited to the student account.
+For the 2021-22 academic year, there was a 1.057% federal origination fee charged by the federal government on Federal Direct Stafford Loans.
+This amount was deducted from the loan before the remainder of the loan is credited to the student account.
+New loan terms will be determined for the 2022-23 academic year by July 1, 2022.